-Under A.R.S. § 12-1178 a Writ of Restitution can be requested if a tenant remains in possession of a property more than 5 days after an eviction judgment was signed.
-Once a Writ of Restitution is filed with the court it is first signed by the judge.
+If a tenant remains in a property for more than 5 days after a judgment was signed then we can file a Writ of Restitution to have them removed.
 Once the judge has signed the writ then it is sent to a constable for enforcement (think Sheriff) to remove the tenants from your property.
 A Constable works for the court and has similar powers and duties to sheriffs.
 A Writ can only be filed after an eviction hearing was held and a judgment entered in favor of the landlord.
 Once a landlord has received a judgment from the court, the tenant in your property has five days to vacate.
 If the tenant does not leave voluntarily then the Writ of Restitution can be filed with the court.

 Once the Writ of Restitution is filed with the court, it is first signed by the judge and then passed to the Constable for execution.
 The Constable will then visit the property and physically remove the tenant(s) from the property.
 Upon arriving at the property, a Constable will give the tenants about 10 minutes to pack a bag and leave the property.
 In 11 minutes if the tenants haven’t left then the Constable will drag them out of the property in a headlock.